cbtrigos/teacher-applications/README.md

 # SL Teacher Applications

-[This portal](https://github.com/cbtrigos/teacher-applications) was made to digitize and improve Sierra Leone's paper-based teacher application, approval, and allocation system, which has a physical paper application travel between up to three different agencies once submitted by an applicant and can take up to two months just to be seen.
+[This portal](https://slteacherapplications-8ce98.firebaseapp.com/openings) was made to digitize and improve Sierra Leone's paper-based teacher application, approval, and allocation system, which has a physical paper application travel between up to three different agencies once submitted by an applicant and can take up to six months just to be seen.
+Many applications have been destroyed by flooding and other emergencies, leaving thousands of applicants waiting in vain for decisions that will never come.
+The project addresses this, allowing on-the-go tracking for everyone involved.

 This portal, SL Teacher Applications, is made for five user types:
 * Applicant (user type = 0 )
-* Approver 1: School Approver (user type = 1)
+* Reviewer: TSC Teacher Manangement Department Representatives (user type = 1)
-* Approver 2: TSC Teacher Manangement Department Representatives (user type = 2)
+* Approver 2: TSC Chair (user type = 2)
-* Approver 3: TSC Chair (user type = 3)
+* School Administrator: those submitting a job opening for their school (user type = 4)
-* Unauthenticated Approver (user type = 4); those waiting to be authenticated to become one of: Approver 1, Approver 2, Approver 3, or a Master User
-* Master User (user type = 5): basically granted if you're an all-powerful genie. or if you're the minister of education
+* Master User: reviews job opening requests submitted by school administrators and has the ability to modify user types, job openings, and application reviewal (user type = 5)

 --------------------------------------------------------------------
 ### Background